Support Equipment

 Akash Army Launcher

-The Akash Army Launcher (AAL) is Tata Advanced Systems' jointly developed mobile launcher platform for Akash missiles.
-The official product page describes it as a self-powered, fully automated electro-mechanical launcher on an 8x8 HMV that can carry and launch up to three Akash medium-range surface-to-air missiles in single or salvo mode, with four AALs forming part of an Army firing unit.
+The Akash Army Launcher (AAL) is Tata Advanced Systems' and DRDO's jointly developed mobile launcher for the Akash medium-range surface-to-air missile family.
+Tata describes it as a self-powered, fully automated electro-mechanical launcher on an 8x8 HMV that can carry and launch up to three missiles in single or salvo mode, with four AALs forming part of an Indian Army firing unit.

 Specifications